• Free shipping on all orders

 1. Bone Marrow for Dog’s Teeth

 While chewing is a natural and healthy behavior for your dog, chewing on hard objects can damage their teeth.
 If your dog spends time gnawing on something hard, it can wear down the enamel on their teeth over time.
-Over the course of your dog’s life, the cumulative effect builds and can eventually cause them dental problems as a senior.
+Throughout your dog’s life, the cumulative effect builds and can eventually cause them dental problems as a senior.

 There are shorter-term risks, too, however.
 Marrow bones are extremely hard objects, and your dog’s teeth are no match for them.
 If your buddy gets too into chewing a marrow bone, they can chip their teeth if they get overzealous.
 A chipped tooth will most likely need to be treated to eliminate pain, which means a trip to the vet and anesthesia.